krotik/ecal/ecal.md

 Event Sinks
 --
 Event sinks are the core constructs of ECAL which provide concurrency and the means to respond to events of an external system.
 Sinks provide ECAL with an interface to an [event condition action engine](engine.md) which coordinates the parallel execution of code.
 Sinks cannot be scoped into modules or objects and are usually declared at the top level.
-Sinks must not write to top level variables.
-They have the following form:
+They must only access top level variables within mutex blocks.
+Sinks have the following form:
 ```
 sink mysink
     kindmatch [ "foo.bar.*" ],